-If you’d like to file a records request using a translated form, please choose a request form in your preferred language and format below and return it to PRA.Requests@kingcounty.gov
+If you’d like to file a records request using a downloaded form, please choose a request form in your preferred language and format below and return it to PRA.Requests@kingcounty.gov

 To obtain copies of recorded documents such as real estate deeds, mortgage papers, plat maps, marriage certificates, or other documents, please contact the King County Recorder's Office.